 Data Access Monitoring

 Metadata management helps with data access monitoring, or the process of overseeing who accesses data, when, for what purpose, and what changes they make.
 Sound familiar?
 That’s because information about who is accessing data and when is in itself metadata.
-This process is central to creating accurate data audit trails that can help prove compliance.
+This process is central to creating accurate data audit reports that can help prove compliance.

 Effective metadata management allows businesses to make their data more usable for advanced data analytics, providing the structure on which to build a catalog of data that can be used throughout the organization.
 Data analytics cannot be truly effective if data is misinterpreted or improperly understood; metadata management helps avoid these problems by standardizing and making data easily searchable.

 Enhanced Data Compliance